This website helps prepare the forms required for Divorce in Georgia

 You: Wait for the Clerk to Process Your Divorce Petition

-After submitting your completed Petition for Divorce to the Clerk of the Superior Court in Georgia, you must wait for the Clerk’s office to process and officially record it in the court’s system.
+After submitting your completed Complaint for Divorce to the Clerk of the Superior Court in Georgia, you must wait for the Clerk’s office to process and officially record it in the court’s system.
 Processing times vary by county but are typically completed within a few business days.

 Step 4